 Maintenance and Repairs Comparison

-A pool heater is a substantial investment and, like any complicated piece of machinery, benefits from checkups and servicing.
+A pool heater is a substantial investment and benefits from checkups and servicing like any complicated piece of machinery.
 Overall, it’s much easier to maintain and repair an electrical pool heater than a gas pool heater, which usually needs components replaced towards the end, with the worst-case scenarios being damaged heat exchangers or burner trays.

 The maintenance of both types of heaters is essential and should be carried out by a professional once every pool season to ensure the equipment is running smoothly.
-It goes without saying that it costs less money to make sure your pool heater is in good condition instead of having a new one installed.
+It goes without saying that it costs less money to ensure your pool heater is in good condition than to install a new one.

 You should also check up on it yourself once in a while – here are some quick tips for DIY maintenance, regardless of whether it’s a gas or a pool heater: